OMAR AL MUKHTAR:

 The Senussi Order

-Omar Al Mukhtar belonged to the Senussi Order, a The Senussi Order, otherwise known as the ‘Sanusiya’, or ‘Sanusi’: a conservative Sufi religious and political: founded in 1837 by Sayyid Muhammad ibn Ali al-Sanusi.
+Omar Al Mukhtar belonged to the Senussi Order, also known as the ‘Sanusiya’, or ‘Sanusi’, a conservative Sufi religious and political movement, founded in 1837 by Sayyid Muhammad ibn Ali al-Sanusi.

 -